 To do so you should run the wyde command line utility with the billing-reload option.
-The syntax is as follows: wyde billing-reload
+The syntax is as follows:

 If billing configurations reloading is successful, you will be returned to the command line with no additional prompts.

 Chapter 3: Samples of Billing Adapters